ghermans/suitecrm_laravel/.github/CONTRIBUTING.md

-# Contributing to suiteCRM Laravel portal.
+# Contributing to Suite portal.

-Looking to contribute something to this repo? **Here is how u can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 Follow these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in adressing your issue or assesing patches and features.

 ## Using the issue tracker